Top Hosts Reports

 ../../_images/3_016_aggregator_realm_reports_options-creation_0-58.png

-Once the report has been created and programmed, you will go back to the initial screen of this section, where the reports will be stacked sequentially in the reports in the Reports.
-Within the panel is the user can access the generated report by clicking on the name of the report.
+Once the report has been created and scheduled, you will be taken back to the initial screen of this section, where the reports will be sequentially stacked in the Centralized Report Management.

-The user is then directed to a new window dedicated to the report where information generated and collected by the is presented.
-These panels are described in detail in the following section.
+Click on the Name to access the full report.
+The user is then taken to a new report window where the information generated and collected by the system is presented.
+These panels are described in detail in the next section.

-WOCU-Monitoring also allows the automation of the reports, thanks to the possibility of scheduling their generation and launch at the user’s discretion by means of the New Scheduling.
-More information at: Scheduling.
+WOCU-Monitoring also allows for the automation of reporting operations, thanks to the ability to schedule their generation and launch at the user’s discretion using the Schedule button.

 Exporting Top Host Reports

-WOCU-Monitoring also allows the export of the report in PDF, CSV and JSON formats.
-These condense all information on the availability of the monitored assets in a document that can be easily dissemination and simple analysis.
+WOCU-Monitoring also allows the report to be exported in PDF, XLSX, and JSON formats.
+These condense all the information on the availability of the monitored assets into a document that is easy to distribute and analyze.

 ../../_images/3_078d_aggregator_realm_reports_inventory-export-actions_0-58.png